 4. Using the wrong lubricant

 Drilling creates a lot of heat.
-This is why professionals suggest that a lubricant is used to control excessive heat and prevent corrosion.
+This is why professionals companies for drilling suggest that a lubricant is used to control excessive heat and prevent corrosion.
 Most people use oil-based lubricants, which is not right.
 Water being a better option not only helps prevent excessive wear and tear of the drill bits but also reduces corrosion.
 You can either pour a bit of water directly over the drill bits or place it directly inside the water.
 Make sure that you use a sufficient amount of lubrication.
 The key lies in reducing friction.
 As a result, the temperature will decrease as well.

 This blog aimed to address the most common diamond core drilling mistakes.
 More than half of drilling mistakes are caused by people either overlooking or simply ignoring basic procedures.
 Considering the tips outlined above, you are sure to perform any drilling task with ease and utmost safety.